Archonz-crazy/DL_final_project/README.md

 3. **model_pred_vgg16.py**
 This script implements a VGG16-based image classification model.
 It outlines model training, saving, and evaluation with detailed accuracy and loss plots.
 The VGG16 model is determined to be the best-performing model for the given task.

+4. **streamlit_appv3.py**
+This script creats a web application, which explains about the project has which has user interactive prediction model, which can take any image and predict whether it is fire or not.

 ## Model Selection